ClemsonSoCUnix/django-sshkey/README.md

 copy it into your project's directory.

-In order to associate an incoming public key with a user you must define SSHKEY\_AUTHORIZED\_KEYS\_COMMAND in your project's settings.py.
-This should be a string containing the command which is run after successful authentication, with "{username}" being replaced with the username of the user associated with the incoming public key.
+In order to associate an incoming public key with a user you must define SSHKEY\_AUTHORIZED\_KEYS\_OPTIONS in your project's settings.py.
+This should be a string containing options accepted by sshd, with "{username}" being replaced with the username of the user associated with the incoming public key.

 For instance:

-> SSHKEY\_AUTHORIZED\_KEYS\_COMMAND = 'my-command {username}'
+> SSHKEY\_AUTHORIZED\_KEYS\_OPTIONS = 'command="my-command {username}",no-pty'

 in settings.py will cause keys produced by the below commands to look similar
 to:

-> command="my-command fred" ssh-rsa BLAHBLAHBLAH
+> command="my-command fred",no-pty ssh-rsa BLAHBLAHBLAH

 assuming the key "BLAHBLAHBLAH" is owned by fred.